unicolored/unicolored/content/en/dev-home.md

 # Hi, I'm Gilles ≈ a developer

-## A self-taught, curious professional with a passion for web apps, creative design, and new technologies.
+## I'm a self-taught guy crafting web apps and designs with a curiosity for technology and design trends.

 ### My developer stack

-In my journey from brewing coffee ☕️ to celebrating successful launches 🎉, I've covered every aspect of web development and deployment.
+In my journey, I've covered every aspect of web development and deployment.
-This includes setting up scalable cloud infrastructure, coding a lot, testing, and building containers on CI/CD pipelines.
+This includes brewing coffee, setting up scalable cloud infrastructure, coding a lot, testing, building containers on CI/CD pipelines and celebrating successful launches.

-My favorite stacks ⭐️:
+My stacks ⭐️
 [NX, Angular, NestJS, Firebase];
 [Symfony, Docker, MongoDB, Redis];